justinpombrio/panfix/README.md

 messages on its own.
 Notice, for example, the message above: "JSON does not allow trailing commas".
 That can only be hand written.

 `visitor` is a reference to a node in the tree.
-You can call `.children()` to get its children, and `.error(message)` to construct an error message at that source location.
+You can call `.children()` to get its children, and `.error(short_message, full_message)` to construct an error message at that source location.
+The short message is displayed inline next to the source code, while the full message is displayed separately.

 The fact that panfix parsing is so lax comes out to shine: our JSON example produces a whole set of helpful error messages for the bad JSON we've been